Pediatric Neurosurgery

 Causes in pediatrics are often peripartum (= during, shortly before or after birth) bleeding into the ventricular system (= cavity system inside the brain; also: cerebral ventricles) or tumors, which can cause a blockage of the liquor drainage pathways and a disturbance of the liquor resorption.
 Liquor here refers to the body’s own fluid, also called brain fluid, that circulates in the cavity systems.
 Thus, temporary puncture chambers can be implanted in the cerebral ventricles in cases of internal bleeding.
 Through these puncture chambers, a small amount of CSF (= cerebrospinal fluid or “liquor”) can be removed daily until the bleeding is absorbed into the blood or lymphatis.

 In cases of an occlusive hydrocephalus (congenital or acquired aqueductal stenoses, in this case: narrowing in the connecting passages of the cavities), the implantation of the tube can be avoided.
 Instead, a short-circuit connection of the liquorflow can be established endoscopically without the need to implant a foreign body.
 During the so-called ventriculocysternostomy, a connection between the 3rd ventricle and basal cisterns (= fluid-filled cavities) is established by means of neuronavigation-supported endoscopy.
+Rarely, endoscopic aqueductoplasties is necessary; i. e. surgical extension (or drainage system) in the aqueduct (= narrowing of the cerebrospinal fluid system) between the 3rd and 4th ventricles.

 Due to the comparatively high risk of neurological deficits, this procedure is only performed if the clinical picture corresponds to the isolated 4th ventricle.
 In this case, the 4th ventricle is cut off from the other CSF chambers e.g. by postmeningitic membranes (inflammatory areas of the cerebral membrane) and the CSF production in this area leads to the development of a progressive hydrocephalus of the posterior cranial fossa.